officeleadvision/kiki-assistant/docs/CONTRIBUTING.md

 ### 📚 Documentation & Tutorials

-Help us make Open WebUI more accessible by improving the documentation, writing tutorials, or creating guides on setting up and optimizing the Web UI.
+Help us make Lead Me more accessible by improving the documentation, writing tutorials, or creating guides on setting up and optimizing the Web UI.

 Help expand our documentation by submitting issues and PRs on our [Docs Repository](https://github.com/open-webui/docs).
 We welcome tutorials, guides and other documentation improvements!

 ### 🌐 Translations and Internationalization

-Help us make Open WebUI available to a wider audience.
+Help us make Lead Me available to a wider audience.
 In this section, we'll guide you through the process of adding new translations to the project.

 We use JSON files to store translations.
 You can find the existing translation files in the `src/lib/i18n/locales` directory.
 Each directory corresponds to a specific language, for example, `en-US` for English (US), `fr-FR` for French (France) and so on.
 You can refer to [ISO 639 Language Codes](http://www.lingoes.net/en/translator/langcode.htm) to find the appropriate code for a specific language.